Available Now: Matt Watroba’s new album: The Far Si: The Si Kahn Funny Song Singalong Songbook

 Walt’s Waltz: Yes, Virginia, there are military waltzes.
 Given that reality, you might well ask yourself why Si is so fond of writing waltzes.
 Want to know why?
 Because you can’t march off to war in ¾ time.
 Try it, but only in the privacy of your home with someone who loves you enough to forgive what an idiot you’ll make of yourself.

-Will’s Will: Hey you know that old saying “Where there’s a will, there’s a way”?
-How’s that working for you?
-Okay, that’s what I figured.
-What’s actually the case is that where there’s a will there’s a bill from your lawyer, usually for more than your total net worth.
-In this touching saga, our hero finds salvation if not solvency during the altar call in a Pentecostal church.
+a will there’s a bill from your lawyer, usually for more than your total net worth.
+In this touching saga, our hero finds salvation

 Farewell Superior Sperm: No, no, that’s not what it’s about at all – really, what were you thinking?
 It’s also not about white nationalists, the patriarchy or long discredited eugenics theories.
 The intelligent listener will immediately recognize that it’s based on stories by musician and novelist Scott Alarik about his family history, or at least what Scott claims is his family history, including how his great uncle Hendrik immigrated from Norway to the United States and launched the fresh water whaling industry on Lake Superior.